 Audit Windows Active Directory Security With Powershell

 Auditing is a fairly old concept and has been utilized for quite some time in the computer world.
-Auditing in security is relatively recent and has increased dramatically over the last ten years.
-There are plenty of manual techniques and tools available to assist in auditing the security of different hardware and software components inside a network.
+Auditing in security is fairly recent and has increased greatly over the last ten years.
+There are plenty of manual techniques as well as tools available to assist in auditing the security of different hardware and software components inside a network.

-Auditing Windows systems is a big task, and having helpful tools would surely make a difference to the speed and accuracy of the necessary audits.
-Once such a tool is available to auditors, the active directory security is called PowerShell.
-The concept of continuous auditing comes into play here, and it can be defined as asking for the security settings of a system in real-time.
+Auditing Windows systems is a big task and having helpful tools would surely make a difference to the speed and accuracy of the necessary audits.
+Once such tool available to auditors is the active directory security called PowerShell.
+The concept of continuous auditing comes into play here and it can be defined as asking for the security settings of a system in real time.

-There is also another way of defining continuous auditing.
-It is defined as the gathering of information about systems without the need of the administrator or administrative privileges, along with the capability of obtaining reports on the various security aspects of a component.
-Windows PowerShell is one such tool that can audit Windows active directory security without the need for domain-level administrative rights.
+There is also another way of defining continuous auditing and it is defined as the gathering of information about systems without the need of the administrator or administrative privileges along with the capability of obtaining reports on the various security aspects of a component.
+Windows PowerShell is one such tool that can be used to audit Windows active directory security without the need for domain level administrative rights.

 Windows PowerShell is available and supports Windows XP SP3, Windows Vista SP1, Windows Server 2003, Windows Server 2008, and Windows 7.
-The latest version available is version 2, and it can be downloaded from here.
-Once the PowerShell is installed onto the system, some additional tasks need to be performed to run the cmdlets (short for Commandlets).
+The latest version available is version 2 and it can be downloaded from here.
+Once the PowerShell is installed onto the system, there are some additional tasks that need to be performed to run the cmdlets (short for Commandlets).

-Windows PowerShell comes with its security, and we need to loosen it a bit to be able to execute the necessary cmdlets.
-To do that, run Windows PowerShell on the system as the local administrator.
-In the prompt, type set-execution policy
+Windows PowerShell comes with its own security and we need to loosen it a bit to be able to execute the necessary cmdlets.
+To do that, execute Windows PowerShell on the system as the local administrator.
+In the prompt, type set-executionpolicy

 As a result of these commands, now you can run the cmdlets without any errors.